hunter-college-ossd-spr-2020/make-me-laugh/README.md

 2. Fork this repository to your local account:
    1. Click __Fork__ in the upper-right corner of the page containing this README file.
    2. If you are a member of one or more organizations, select your personal account to receive the fork.
-   3. You should be viewing your personal fork of the team's repository on GitHub.
+   3. You should be viewing your personal fork of the organization's repository on GitHub.

-   Congratulations, you have forked a personal copy of the team's repository!
+   Congratulations, you have forked a personal copy of the organization's repository!

 3. Clone your fork: